vogsphe-re/midea-ac-py/README.md

 3. Restart Home Assistant.

 ## Configuration
-Midea Smart AC is configured via the GUI.
+Midea Smart AC Dev is configured via the GUI.
 See [the HA docs](https://www.home-assistant.io/getting-started/integration/) for more details.

 Devices can be automatically discovered and configured or manually configured.